trackIT-Systems/sonari/back/docs/user_guide/datasets.md

 # Managing Datasets and Recordings

-In Whombat, you have the flexibility to efficiently manage multiple recording datasets.
+In Sonari, you have the flexibility to efficiently manage multiple recording datasets.

 !!! info "What is a dataset?"